ashwinpn/Computer-Vision/README.md

 Bounding Box + Depth Regularization + Mesh Reconstruction:

+See ./mesh/run.txt for instructions on how to run these experiments.

 HyperNeRF:
 Two Colab notebooks can be used to view results.
 No running is needed, as intermediate values are saved from last runtime.